 A Year of Eligibility Service will be a 12 month period where you work 1,000 hours.

-The 12 month period will start on your first day of employment and will end on the day before each anniversary of your date of employment.
+The 12 month period will start on your first day of employment and will end on the day before the anniversary of your date of employment.
 Each subsequent 12 month period will then switch to the Plan Year, beginning with the Plan Year that includes your first anniversary of employment.
-For purposes of eligibility, prior service with any institution of higher education is included if performed immediately prior to hire by the Employer.